metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Optional:

-- `target_node_name` (String) The instance will rebuild on the specified node when the instance uses local PersistentVolume as the storage disk.
+- `target_node_name` (String) The instance will rebuild on the specified node.
 If not set, it will rebuild on a random node.